-However, it’s impossible to achieve that with wrong keywords.
+However, it’s impossible to achieve that with the wrong keywords.

 The second way to increase the ad’s quality is by excluding some of the keywords – negative keywords.

-These are the keywords you don’t want your ads rank for.
+These are the keywords you don’t want your ads to rank for.

 Do you see the example above?